Toniq-Labs/extendable-token/README.md

 2. Bulit-in transfer notifications for more streamlined usage (e.g. similar to `transferAndCall`).
 3. Supports both native `AccountIdentifier`s (64 long hex strings) and `Principal`s.
 EXT integrates well with both address styles making it easier for end users to interact with.
 4. Extendable standard with a method to query a token's capabilities to aid in deciding how to communicate with it (better integration with 3rd party tools).
 5. A unique `TokenIdentifier` is generated for each token with a canister (e.g. cnvzt-kikor-uwiaa-aaaaa-b4aah-eaqca-aaaaa-a) which is constructed using the canister ID and the token index within the canister.
-The canister ID can also be used which would point to the 0 index token (perfect if you have a single token like the [erc20 example](examples/erc20.mo)
+The canister ID can also be used which would point to the 0 index token (perfect if you have a single token like the [erc20 example](examples/erc20.mo))
+6. WIP: Building a new core entrypoint named `exchange` to incorporate exchange mechanism directly into our core token standard

 Here are some of the initial extensions we are working on: